stu-bell/chatgpt-on-azure/README.md

 If you prefer to deploy using Azure DevOps pipelines, use the azure-pipelines.yml file and save the deployment token as a secret pipeline variable.

 # Manage user access

+If you have a small number of users, you can manually invite users from the Azure Portal.
+Users will need to click the invite links to sign up.

 [Manually invite users](https://learn.microsoft.com/en-us/azure/static-web-apps/authentication-custom?tabs=aad%2Cinvitations#manage-roles)
 The app config assumes you'll send app user invites with a custom role called `invited`.
 This will only allow users you've explicitly invited to use the app.